The Premier Healthcare Lender to the Lower Middle Market

 Terrell leads the business development efforts to include originating and expanding new financing opportunities, evaluating and structuring transactions, negotiating loan terms, as well as working with PE Sponsors, principals and intermediaries in order for Alpine to become a valued partner and debt capital resource.

-Throughout his career, Terrell has held various commercial banking leadership and relationship management roles that includes, but is not limited to time spent both in Bank of America’s Middle Market Healthcare Group, where he was a member of a specialized coverage group that evaluated, analyzed and executed debt and equity financing, LBOs, advisory assignments and M&A transactions for public and private healthcare companies in the Southeast and at PNC Bank in the Greater DC area where he managed a team of bankers focused on lower, middle-market C&I, healthcare, and non-profit companies.
+Throughout his career, Terrell has held various commercial banking leadership and relationship management roles that includes, but is not limited to time spent both in BofA’s Middle Market Healthcare Group, where he was a member of a Nashville-based, specialized coverage team that evaluated, analyzed and executed debt and equity financing, LBOs, advisory assignments and M&A transactions for public and private healthcare companies in the Southeast and at PNC Bank in the Greater DC area where he managed a team of bankers focused on lower, middle-market C&I, healthcare, and non-profit companies.

 Terrell received his Bachelor of Science in Business Administration in Finance from the University of Louisville and his MBA from Vanderbilt’s Owen Graduate School of Management.